 My father started and ended every day with a cup of coffee.
 My brothers, sister and I picked up his habit, but none of us imagined it as healthy.
 We drank coffee to wake up, not as a magic beverage.

 I doubt Dad sipped for health either.
 Every cup anchored with a cigarette on each end.

 Completely unknown to us then, “a cup of mud” was actually good for us.

 My fiancee trips over Dad’s wisdom

 Maureen was long on sweetness and short on caution.
 She triggered my father’s well-earned stubborn streak.

 “Whoever told you that?”
 Dad scoffed.

 Maureen froze, a voiceless “Oops” etched on her face.

 But the correct answer was, “Everybody.”
 She just couldn’t get it out.

 My disruptive generation enshrines drinking healthy coffee

 My generation distrusted experts.
-An ambition of many: figuring out what was wrong with anything we enjoyed.
+The spent too much time find fault with anything we enjoyed.

 Later, turning stores into study halls for lonely millennials was a huge mistake.
 But that’s now, and this is then, something like that.

 Who guessed that consuming coffee would evolve, in the short lifespan of Seattle’s beverage giant, from health risk to salubrious ritual?

 I’d like to think that I did, but no, my coffee consumption aimed at nothing more elevated than staying more awake while on the clock.